TAbdiukov/CryptoChecker_Research/README.md

 CC aka CryptoChecker by Aleph

 This is an amazing old tool to detecting (crypto) signatures in files.
-Unfortunately, its database never became available for the public to reuse or port (to Linux).
+Unfortunately, no source code available.

-The tool is last updated in 2016 and made with MZ-architecture in mind (.com file format, from MS-DOS/Win9x days), and it is unlikely that the tool is to work in the future systems (let alone on the systems outside the realm of M$)
+The tool is last updated in 2016 and made with MZ-architecture in mind (.com file format, from MS-DOS/Win9x days), and given how capable the utility is, it would be great to be able to use this utility in the future.

 ```
 -*-   CC 1.3 alpha 12  *  Copyright (c)  Aleph 2000-2016   -*-